Free Sample Probate Prospecting Letter

 You may need to consult with a variety of experts to come to a true value on these items, so get started early.
 If you aren’t sure who to consult, call me.
 I do have a list of experts who can help you determine the value of these items.

 Once you have values, consult with your attorney to see if some items can be sold and added to the estate’s cash assets.
-This could be a wise move in the case of boats or vehicles in paid storage or animals which need ongoing paid care.
+This could be a wise move in the case of boats or vehicles in paid storage or animals who need ongoing paid care.
 It could also be wise to sell the real property without waiting for the close of probate, especially if you live at some distance and maintenance will be an issue.

 Remember, I’ll be happy to provide you with real property values at no charge and with no obligation.